Military and Veterans Programs (MVP)

 New Mexico State University will award academic credit to United States military personnel for courses and Military Occupational Specialties (MOS), based on the American Council of Education Guide (ACE) as well as through national standardized tests, such as CLEP, AP, PEP and DANTES.
 Credit for military-training is in accordance with NMSU Faculty Senate Legislation Proposition 24-07/08, which was passed in May 2008.
 Military Training and Military Occupational Specialties (MOS) must have a recommendation evaluation by ACE (in the ACE Guide) for credit to be awarded.
 Courses accepted for transfer credit become part of the student’s official NMSU transcript and academic record.
 If a student wishes to appeal a decision regarding the acceptance of military training/education and/or MOS for academic credit, the student must submit a written statement of appeal to the Dean of the College to which the student has applied.
 The Dean will review the merits of the appeal and render a decision.
 The decision of the Dean is final.

-Note: Students submitting military transcipts for credit evaluation must keep in mind the Maximum Time Frame policy, see the Financial Aid Section for more information.
+Note: Students submitting military transcripts for credit evaluation must keep in mind the Maximum Time Frame policy, see the Financial Aid Section for more information.

 Military/Veteran Graduate Student Status

 There are several sessions within the summer term.
-For the 10 week summer session, full-time enrollment is 6 credit hours and half time enrollment is 3 credit hours.
-During the five week sessions, full-time enrollment is 4 credit hours and half-time enrollment is 2 credit hours.
+For the 10-week summer session, full-time enrollment is 6 credit hours and half-time enrollment is 3 credit hours.
+During the five-week sessions, full-time enrollment is 4 credit hours and half-time enrollment is 2 credit hours.

 New Mexico State University understands that our military and Veteran students may be called to active duty, specialized training, or disaster relief efforts with little notice.
 U.S. active duty military students wishing to withdraw from all their classes must present their orders and their request for full withdrawal, as indicated below.
 However, the below policy does not pertain to a student’s basic and/or annual training.
 A student who has an order for training is encouraged to formally request, through the proper military chain of command, a postponement of their orders until the summer or the end of the semester they are currently enrolled in.
 If a student’s request for postponement is denied, the student may then follow the below steps but must provide documentation that their postponement request was formally denied.